Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Any requirements with respect to distributions to shareholders?

-Shareholders have the right to a share in the distributable profits, as determined in the annual balance sheet, unless otherwise provided by the articles of association.
+Shareholders have the right to a share in the distributable profits, as determined in the annual balance sheet, unless otherwise provided by the Articles of Association.
 Shareholders decide on the adoption of the annual report and the use of distributable profits.

-Profits are divided in proportion to the amount of the business shares, unless otherwise provided by the articles of association.
+Profits are divided in proportion to the amount of the business shares, unless otherwise provided by the Articles of Association.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?

-Yes.
-The provisions in such agreement should not contradict the articles of association or mandatory provisions, but additional and/or more detailed provisions are allowed.
+Yes, the provisions in such agreement should not contradict the Articles of Association or mandatory provisions, but additional and/or more detailed provisions are allowed.

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?